The case for comprehensive digital ad metadata

 The mad scramble is on to pause and update digital advertising.
 What exactly am I referring to?
 Here are just a few examples in recent times where brands had to pivot their events, ads, and communications as responses to the COVID-19 outbreak:

 - KFC pulls its “Finger Lickin’ Good” ads

 - All live events in the near future, e.g. the Olympics being postponed until next year

-- A major retailer pausing ads the promote products focused around social gatherings
+- Many major retailers pausing ads the promote products focused around social gatherings

 - Miller Lite pulling ads related to the “Original Social Media” focused on gatherings at bars…

 Imagine being in the situation that requires a pivot like this – pulling hundreds (if not thousands) of paid ads anchored in themes that are the antithesis of our current world affairs.
 I recognize that this is a period of time many of us have never experienced and maybe an extreme use case but there have to be other areas where a major pivot might be necessary.